deep-research/astrological-research-tool/README.md

 # The Astrological Research Tool

-* A full stacka astrological application built with React and Mongoose.
+* A full stack astrological application built with React and Mongoose.
 [The Astrological Research Tool](https://astrological-research-tool.herokuapp.com/)

 ## Getting Started

-* You can check out a working version of this project in the link above, or install it on your computer with the instructions below.
+* You can see a working version of this project in the link above, or install it on your computer with the instructions below.

 ### Prerequisites